Conducted emissions: Harmonics in DC Mains

 This frequency bandwidth is in the range of 2–150 kHz and is termed as supraharmonics.
 The frequency bandwidth was previously ignored and was considered as a gap between radiated emission and conducted emission.
-The current research suggest that much effort is being given to understand measurement methods for supraharmonic emissions in order to further standardize DC power quality to include short circuits, voltage variations and other factors as well.
+The current research suggest that much effort is being given to understand measurement methods for supraharmonic emissions to further standardize DC power quality to include short circuits, voltage variations and other factors as well.

 As per Thais.M.Mendes et al., the effects of Supraharmonic emissions are confined to neighboring devices and do not propagate over long distances.
 Defining the measurement window and analysis window is one of the appropriate way to standardize conducted emissions.
 Measurements as per IEC 61000-4-7, IEC 61000-4-30, IEC-61000-4-19 and other CISPR standards show that each method can be effective but have its own limitations.
 Further, as per M.Klattt et al. measurement windows should be used in standardizing the framework for supraharmonic standards.
 Moreover, V.Khokhlov et al. suggests that all the existing standards have limitations that can be overcome by combining time-based analysis with frequency domain analysis.